 However, many components of Arctic haze (e.g., sulfate, OM, sea salt) help to cool the Arctic by scattering light back to space (Schmeisser et al., 2018) and by modifying the microphysics of liquid clouds to enhance shortwave cooling (Garrett and Zhao, 2006; Lubin and Vogelmann, 2006; Zamora et al., 2017; Zhao and Garrett, 2015).
-During winter and spring, sulfuric acid in

-Arctic haze particles may reduce their effectiveness as INPs, leading to larger crystals that precipitate more easily.
+During winter and spring, sulfuric acid in Arctic haze particles may reduce their effectiveness as INPs, leading to larger crystals that precipitate more easily.
 As a result, there may be an increase in the dehydration rate of the atmosphere and a corresponding reduction in longwave forcing (Blanchet and Girard, 1994; Curry and Herman, 1985).
 At cirrus temperatures, dust, ammonium sulfate and sea salt may also increase cloud albedo by increasing ice crystal concentrations (Abbatt et al., 2006; Sassen et al., 2003; Wagner et al., 2018).
 Observed and simulated seasonal cycles of BC and sulfate typically show a maximum in near-surface concentrations in March or April (Barrie and Hoff, 1985; Eckhardt et al., 2015; Garrett et al., 2010; Sharma et al., 2006) and clean conditions in the summertime.
 Natural emissions of BC from vegetation fires are considerable in late spring to early summer in the Arctic and at mid-latitudes (Mahmood et al., 2016).
 Production of sulfate aerosol is more efficient in the warm than the cold seasons (Mahmood et al., 2018; Tesdal et al., 2015).
-The decline in Arctic haze after its peak in early spring and the approach to the summertime pristine conditions are largely related to changes in transport as the polar front moves northward and aerosol scavenging rather than a reduction in aerosol production.
-Wet deposition associated with transport across the retracted polar front, frequent low-intensity precipitation and longer residence times within the polar dome keeps the summertime near-surface Arctic nearly free of anthropogenic aerosol (Barrie, 1986; Stohl, 2006; Garrett et al., 2010; Browse et al., 2012).
-However, at higher altitudes up to 8 km, long range-transport from mid-latitude pollution into the Arctic was observed also in summer (Schmale et al., 2011).
-Marine sources have a strong influence on the Arctic summer aerosol near the surface and possibly aloft (Dall'Osto et al., 2017; Korhonen et al., 2008b; Stohl, 2006).
+Thus, the decline in Arctic haze after its peak in early spring and the approach to the summertime pristine conditions are largely related to aerosol scavenging rather than a reduction in aerosol production.
+Wet deposition associated with transport across the retracted polar front and frequent low-intensity precipitation within the polar dome keeps the summertime Arctic nearly free of anthropogenic aerosol (Barrie, 1986; Browse et al., 2012; Garrett et al., 2010) while marine sources have a strong influence on the Arctic summer aerosol (Dall'Osto et al., 2017; Korhonen et al., 2008b; Stohl, 2006).